Thomas, R. H., House

 Throughout its history, Larue County has been an agricultural community, with farming and livestock playing a vital role in the local economy.
 The county has seen both periods of prosperity and challenges, such as the Great Depression and the decline of the farm industry during the 20th century.
 However, the area continues to thrive, embracing its history while also adapting to the changing times.

-This timeline provides a concise overview of the key events in the history of Larue County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Larue County, Kentucky.

 • 1801 - Larue County is established by the Kentucky General Assembly.